Let's start with the basics. This takes about 60 seconds.

 Rate your extracurriculars and involvement as honestly as you can.
 Think about how your teachers, your school counselor, and any outsider would perceive you in a teacher recommendation or equivalent.
 Do your best not to inflate your self-assessment.
 This is difficult to do, but try to view yourself from a third-party perspective.

 Search for colleges, check the ones you're interested in, then hit "Run Evaluator" to see your chances.
-Aim for 8–15 schools for a balanced list.
+Add at least 6.
+Most of our families apply to 12 to 15, sometimes more, so build a real list for the most accurate read.

 Note: These results are based on information that colleges self-report.
 It is only as accurate as that information and our current algorithm, which we back test constantly and rigorously, but this is still software.
 It is not a crystal ball.
 Consult your college advisor with any questions.